Support & Help

 Pronunciation of 'Aristolochia'

-The word 'Aristolochia' refers to a genus of plants known for their unique flower shapes and medicinal properties.
+The word 'Aristolochia' refers to a genus of plants known for their unique flowers and medicinal uses.
 It is pronounced as 'ˌærɪstəˈloʊkiə' in English.

 Word Origin